nicotine-plus/nicotine-plus/doc/SLSKPROTOCOL.md

 This message is sent by a peer once they are ready to start uploading a file to us.
 A [TransferResponse](#peer-code-41-a) message is expected from the recipient, either allowing or rejecting the upload attempt.

-This message was formerly used to send a download request (direction 0) as well, but Nicotine+, Museek+ and the official clients use the [QueueUpload](#peer-code-43) peer message for this purpose today.
+This message was formerly used to send a download request (direction 0) as well, but Nicotine+ >= 3.0.3, Museek+ and the official clients use the [QueueUpload](#peer-code-43) peer message for this purpose today.

 ### Data Order